 If you want to keep it fresh longer than 3-4 days, store it in the refrigerator for 7-9 days.

 Yes!
 Bread freezes really well.
-Make an extra loaf and freeze it, or, cut half a loaf in half if you have a smaller family.
+Make an extra loaf and freeze it, or, cut a loaf in half if you have a smaller family.
 Make sure the bread is wrapped tightly, preferably in multiple layer.
 Freeze for 1-3 months.
 Here's a detailed post all about how to freeze bread.

 Thaw at room temperature.
 (Remove the bread from the bag/container, wrap it in a towel while thawing, so it absorbs any condensation.)